pautrejo/latam-fake-news-transformer-models/README.md

-# latam-fake-news-transformer-models
+# LATAM-FAKE-NEWS-TRANSFORMER-MODELS
-Data science project to predict fake news from Latin America through state-of-the-art transformer models.
+This repository contains the code and data for a data science project that aims to predict instances of fake news in Latin America using state-of-the-art transformer models.
+The project uses a combination of natural language processing techniques and machine learning to classify social media posts as real or fake.
+The goal of the project is to help combat the spread of disinformation and promote an informed populace.
+The repository includes the code for data preprocessing, model training, and evaluation, as well as the dataset used for the project.
+It is implemented in python, using popular libraries such as pandas, numpy, and transformers from Hugging Face.